ashleywangg/DM-PageRank/README.md

 INFO:root:rank=5 pagerank=9.2101e-02 url=1
 ```

+b.)
 The power method was used to implement pagerank to return urls that match the sorted query string.
 Using the search query, the program takes in a string as the parameter and returns all urls that match the query string sorted according to their pagerank.
 ```
 python3 pagerank.py --data=./lawfareblog.csv.gz --search_query='corona'
 INFO:root:rank=0 pagerank=3.5861e-03 url=www.lawfareblog.com/lawfare-podcast-united-nations-and-coronavirus-crisis